Thesnowmanndev/FinalFantasyXIVCraftingProfits/README.md

 Simple Crafting Calculator for Discipline of Hand crafts in the MMORPG Final Fantasy XIV made with Visual Basic &amp; C#

 ## About
 The goal of this project was to create an application where I can input costs for materials, amount needed, and how much the item sells for and have it calculate the suspected total profit to help decide if it is worth it.

+Technically, due to my error catch methods you could simply just open the Five Materials Screen and use it regardless of there are less than 5 materials as my error catch method will detect that it is null and insert a 0 for the value.
+So if you wanted to be "lazy" you could use it that way.
+When I started developing the application I didn't think about just making one screen regardless of how many materials.
+Lesson learned.

 Currently the screens I have completed are:

 :x: Main Screen